-A grade of C- or higher must be achieved in all prerequisites required for Biology courses or permission of the instructor.
+A grade of C- or higher must be achieved in all prerequisites required for physics courses or permission of the instructor.

-PHY 101 General Physics I
+PHY 201 General Physics I

 Topics include mechanics, laws of motion, kinetic, potential and rotational energy, momentum and angular momentum, solids and fluids, vibrations, waves and sound.
-Prerequisite: MATH 216 or concurrent enrollment in MATH 216.
+Prerequisite: MATH 115

-PHY 102 General Physics II
+PHY 202 General Physics II

-Topics include thermal physics and laws of thermo dynamics, electric forces and fields, current and resistance, AC and DC current, capacitance, magnetism, reflection and refraction of light, mirror, lenses and wave optics.
-Prerequisite: PHY 101, MATH 216 or concurrent enrollment in MATH 216.
+Topics include thermal physics and laws of thermo dynamics, electric forces and fields, current andresistance, AC and DC current, capacitance, magnetism, reflection and refraction of light, mirror, lenses and wave optics.
+Prerequisite: PHY 201 and MATH 216 (or concurrent enrollment in MATH 216).